 What are Acceptable Humidity Levels in Office Buildings, and Why?

 Picture yourself at a desk for eight or more hours a day, fluorescent lights whirring above your head and the air dry to the point where you experience discomfort and can’t focus as well as usual.
 Alternatively, perhaps the air is too heavy with moisture, resulting in your team encountering breathing difficulties.
 Balanced relative humidity levels that remain consistent ensure that an office full of employees can work comfortably, stay focused and remain healthy.
 Otherwise, various risks and issues can occur that may detract from their performance, safety and overall happiness.
+Check our ideal humidity in working environment recommendations

 40 to 60 Percent Relative Humidity is Essential

 Much like hospitals and factories, offices rely on their workers to remain a productive and viable source of income.
-Therefore, acceptable humidity levels in office buildings are generally within the “safe zone” of 40 to 60 percent RH.
+Therefore, safe humidity levels in office buildings are generally within the “safe zone” of 40 to 60 percent RH.
 This protects against overly low or high air moisture content.
 To get the very most out of your employees – and effectively, your business – proper humidity control should be a primary focus.

 Safeguard Employee Health and Comfort